 In response to state-mandated action, the Monterey Peninsula Water Management District and Monterey One Water enlisted Kennedy Jenks to help make Pure Water Monterey, a $125 million integrated, state-of-the-art groundwater replenishment project, a reality.
 The Kennedy Jenks team provided design and engineering services, permitting and funding support, and facilitation with partner agencies and stakeholders from planning through project delivery.

-Their efforts helped engineer a fast-track solution to the against an aggressive schedule, making it the first full-scale indirect potable reuse project in Northern California.
+Their efforts helped engineer a fast-track solution to the aggressive schedule, making it the first full-scale indirect potable reuse project in Northern California.
 Kennedy Jenks’ innovative solution utilizes four sources of water—municipal wastewater, agricultural irrigation return flow, agricultural produce wash wastewater and urban storm water runoff—that are treated at the M1W Regional Treatment Plant and secondary effluent is then treated through the Advanced Water Purification Facility (AWPF).
 The purified water mixes with local groundwater, creating a new 3,500 acre-feet source of clean, safe and sustainable water for the region.

 “That aspect of the different source waters, combined with the treatment approach, is what makes this unique,” says Todd Reynolds, Water Treatment Community of Practice leader and Vice President at Kennedy Jenks.
 “This groundwater replenishment project captures and purifies waters that would otherwise be discharged to the ocean, and it provides a new source of drinking water to help diversify the area’s water supply and restore stream flows in the Carmel River.”